thundergnat/FixedInt/README.md

 DESCRIPTION
 ===========

-FixedInt provides an easy way to work with fixed-sized unsigned integer in Raku.
+FixedInt provides an easy way to work with fixed-sized unsigned integers in Raku.
 Rakus Integers by default are unfixed, arbitrary size.
 Doing unsigned fixed-size bitwise operations requires a bunch of extra bookkeeping.
 This module hides that bookkeeping behind an interface.

 One major caveat to be aware of when using this module.
 The class instance **may not** be instantiated in a $ sigiled variable.